 See the recipe card for quantities.

-When to serve it
+How to serve it

 It is normally served for dinner on a cold winter day or after an exhausting day of skiing in the Alps.

 Italians would not have it at breakfast, as traditional Italian breakfast is mainly sweet.
-However, it is an excellent vegetarian breakfast.

 Substitutions

-Polenta is vegan and gluten-free so it is suitable for many diets.
+Polenta is vegan and gluten-free, so it is suitable for many diets.

 While polenta is made from yellow corn, semolina is made with durum wheat.

-Polenta has a more crumbly and coarser grind, while semolina is finer, smoother, and easier to digest.
-A great remedy for an upset stomach.
+Polenta has a crumblier and coarser grind, while semolina is finer, smoother, and easier to digest.

-Though, some Italians don't like semolina as they associate it with being sick.
+Some Italians don't like semolina as they associate it with being sick.

 Variations